-- Illness (including mental-health illness) and medical/dental appointments (see sections 4.2 and 4.3 for more detail) - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parent(s) belong(s).
+- Illness (including mental-health illness) and medical/dental appointments (see sections 4.2 and 4.3 for more detail).
+The head teacher may ask for medical evidence of illness when it occurs immediately before or after a holiday period or when a child's attendance is below 90%. - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parent(s) belong(s).
 If necessary, the school will seek advice from the parent's religious body to confirm whether the day is set apart - Parent(s) travelling for occupational purposes this covers Roma, English and Welsh gypsies, Irish and Scottish travellers, showmen (fairground people) and circus people, bargees (occupational boat dwellers) and new travellers.
-Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has agreed this with the school, but it is not known whether the pupil is attending educational provision - > If the pupil is currently suspended or excluded from school (and no alternative provision has been made)
+Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has agreed this with the school, but it is not known whether the pupil is attending educational provision - If the pupil is currently suspended or excluded from school (and no alternative provision has been made)